MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/PSScriptAnalyzer/overview.md

 ```

 The **Force** or **Reinstall** parameters are only necessary when you have an older version of
-Crescendo installed.
+PSScriptAnalyzer installed.
 However, these parameters work whether you have a previous version or not.